Skip to content

 Mexico is a significant source of railway equipment imports into the United States, with approximately $779B in total bilateral trade.

-As of March 2026, railway equipment imports from Mexico face a base tariff rate of 10% under Section 122 of the Trade Act of 1974.
-This rate replaced the previous IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in V.O.S.
-Selections Inc. v.
-United States on February 20, 2026.
+As of mid-2026, railway equipment imports from Mexico face a base tariff rate of 10% under the Section 301 forced-labor tariff (a two-tier 10%/12.5% duty), which replaced the flat 10% Section 122 rate when it expired July 24, 2026.
+Section 122 had itself replaced the IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in Learning Resources v.
+Trump (with V.O.S.
+Selections) on February 20, 2026.

-Railway Equipment (HTS Chapter 86) carry an average MFN duty rate of 2% in addition to the Section 122 tariff.
+Railway Equipment (HTS Chapter 86) carry an average MFN duty rate of 2% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Mexico.

 Mexico is party to the USMCA, which may provide preferential or duty-free access for qualifying railway equipment.
 Importers should verify rules of origin requirements to take advantage of preferential rates.